Cocaine & Addiction

 The immediate effects of the drug include a sudden change in mood-extreme happiness; having alert senses; an expression of irritation through various forms like itching, redness of the skin; social withdrawal as the user feels danger from all the others and trusts no one; nausea vomits and distaste to food; increase in body temperature and blood pressure.

 Regular intake of the drug can impair both the mental and physical systems of the consumer.
 The person who inhales through the nose in the long term experiences a runny and bloody nose, a weakened sense of smell accompanied by throat issues.
 The cigarette smoker over the span of time will experience the general impacts of smoking like; respiratory and lung problems, asthma, and effects of pneumonia, the use of cocaine shall magnify the symptoms and lower the immunity.
 The use of the drug through the mouth and gums result in digestive issues, along with oral health and dental concerns.
 Direct injection is considered to have the quickest reaction and satisfaction for the addict; in the same way, the same user is prone to diseases like HIV, hepatitis, and skin and blood cancers much faster; skin infections, blood flow issues, and scarring of tissues and veins also take place.

 Cocaine is a highly addictive drug; it is extremely difficult to pull out the addict from its clutches.
 The demand of the addict increases over the span of time, and the consumer shall increase the quantity to satisfy the need and achieve the thrill.
 Cocaine damages the body to a great extent both in the short and long term.

 Cocaine is considered to be one of the most widely used drugs as it provides instant reaction and immediate results.
-Once the addiction of this poison takes hold of someone, it is difficult to revert back to normal life.
+Once the addiction to this poison takes hold of someone, it is difficult to revert back to normal life.
 Recovery requires an immense amount of will and help from everyone around.
 Learning about living sober from cocaine is step one.
 Step two is learning about recovery, and how it is possible for anyone struggling.
 Reach out anytime.